 Coronavirus has indeed left the world economy paralyzed.
-But after studying numerous research pieces, the expert scientists at Norvergence LLC have concluded that coronavirus may have had a positive impact on the environment.
+But after studying numerous research pieces, the expert scientists at Norvergence Foundation INC have concluded that coronavirus may have had a positive impact on the environment.

 As an outcome of the pandemic, a big drop in the carbon emissions was recorded across the world.
 But as good as this news sounds, there are certain drawbacks such as increasing piles of dumped infectious waste in the form of face masks that might not favor the environment.

 The experts at Norvergence have enlisted a few points below that talk about the impact of COVID 19 on the environment.